Getting Around Vegas: Why Your Transportation Strategy Matters

 The SDX offers limited-stop service along the Strip with the same pricing as The Deuce.
 If you're traveling longer distances without intermediate stops, SDX cuts travel time by 30-40%.

-Even if you only use buses twice per day for three days, the 3-day pass ($20) pays for itself.
+Even using buses twice per day for three days makes the $20 pass worth it.
 One day of unlimited rides beats paying for individual Uber trips.

-The official rideRTC app shows real-time bus locations and arrival times.
-No more waiting at stops wondering if you just missed the bus.
-Purchase passes directly through the app for convenience.
+rideRTC app shows real-time bus locations and arrivals.
+Purchase passes directly.
+No more wondering if you missed the bus.

-Buses fill up between properties.
-Board at Mandalay Bay (southbound) or Sahara (northbound) to guarantee a seat.
-Mid-route boarding often means standing for 30+ minutes.
+Board at Mandalay Bay (southbound) or Sahara (northbound) for guaranteed seats.
+Mid-route = standing 30+ minutes.

 The Las Vegas Monorail is fast, air-conditioned, and reliable—but its route only covers the east side of the Strip.
 Understanding its limitations prevents disappointment.